dr4ke616/GoProxy/README.md

 - To check the status of GoProxy run `sudo /etc/init.d/goproxy status`

 ## Config
-After instalation is complete there will be a config file in `/etc/goproxy/config.json`.
+After installation is complete there will be a config file in `/etc/goproxy/config.json`.

 #### Default
 The default config file will as follows: